 During the month of June, we must note the celebrations for St. Genessios Prodromos at Fokata, Tzanata and at St. Thomas – Karavados.
 In recent years, magnificent feasts are held on June 29th in honour of the Sainted in Glory Apostles Peter and Paul.
-The epicenter of the celebrations is St. Paul the Apostle’s church in Pessada.
+The epicentre of the celebrations is St. Paul the Apostle’s church in Pessada.

 June 29th ,the same day, celebrations are held in St. Peter’s Church in Valerianos village and the Twelve Apostles ‘s Church in Havdata.

-The celebration is significant in light of the ever widening acceptance of the theory that identifies Kefalonia as Meliti.
+The celebration is significant in light of the ever-widening acceptance of the theory that identifies Kefalonia as Meliti.
 According to Praxeis, St. Paul was shipwrecked on Meliti during his journey from Palestine in 57 AD, when he was being transferred to Rome to stand trial.
 The theory proposes that based on Praxeis descriptions, Kefalonia is the island of Meliti and not Malta as it was previously believed.

 July is also full of celebrations and feasts in Kefalonia.
-On the day of Deposit of the Theotokos’ Sacred Belt, the devout are taken by boat to the tiny Dias Island on a pilgrimage to the Icon of Theotokos Vlahernon.
+On the day of the Deposit of the Theotokos’ Sacred Belt, the devout are taken by boat to the tiny Dias Island on a pilgrimage to the Icon of Theotokos Vlahernon.

 July 7th, Ag.
 Kyriaki’s Day is celebrated in the villages of Xenopoulo, Prokopata and Michata.
 The next day, July 8th, a celebration in honour of St. Prokopios is held in Kambitsata.